Cook perfectly tender, creamy chickpeas in an instant pot!

 - Add the dried or soaked chickpeas and 6 cups of water to the instant pot.

-- Secure the lid, close the pressure valve, and cook for 20 minutes if soaked overnight or 1 hour and 10 minutes if unsoaked.
+- Secure the lid, close the pressure valve, and cook at high pressure for 20 minutes if soaked overnight or 1 hour and 10 minutes if unsoaked.

 - Naturally release pressure.